 Punctuation and capital/minuscule letters are imperative to having your IVR prompts intonated correctly.

-As way of explanation, let's say there are three (4) basic types of prompts.
+As a way of explanation, let's say there are four (4) basic types of voice prompts.
 We'll call them Complete, Beginning, Ending and Middle prompts.

 1. Complete Prompts (Normal/Full sentence)